QZLin/cvtool/README.md

 # CVTool

 Provide some simple quick test function for opencv
+All functions are wrapped in at most one level to make learning opencv through this project easier.

 ~~put `cvtool` folder to your project root path or add `cvtool` to python path~~
 (Deprecate, use setup.py)